jsummers/imageworsener/readme.txt

      formulas, though they should be used with caution.

  -bkgd <color1>[,<color2>]
-   Apply a background color to the transparent or partially-transparent parts of the image.
+   Apply a background color to the transparent and partially-transparent parts of the image.
 This is the only way to remove transparency from an image.

    The color uses an HTML-like format with 3, 6, or 12 hex digits.
 For